Skip to main content

 Levon Ambartsumian

-Professor of Violin
+Regent's and Franklin Professor of Violin

-Levon Ambartsumian is Franklin Professor of Violin at the University of Georgia Hugh Hodgson School of Music.
+Levon Ambartsumian is Regent's and Franklin Professor Professor of Violin at the University of Georgia Hugh Hodgson School of Music.
 Prior to coming to UGA in 1995, he was a Visiting Professor at Indiana University School of Music, replacing legendary American Violin Teacher Joseph Gingold.
 He also taught at the Moscow Tchaikovsky Conservatory in 1978 where he taught for 15 years.

 Ambartsumian is an alumnus of the Moscow Central Music School and the Moscow Tchaikovsky Conservatory, where his teachers were Felix Andrievski, Yury Yankelevitch, Leonid Kogan and Igor Bezrodny.
 In 1977 he became the First Prize winner of Zagreb International Violin Competition headed by Henryk Szeryng.
 Two years later he was a prize-winner of the Montreal International Competition, and in 1981 he won the All-Union Violin Competition in Riga.